jaijain96/sql_practice/insights.md

   implement these operations on a different type of db?
 How would the runtime complexity change?

-* How are the components: query language, the query parser, the query optimizer, the query executor optimized for the type of data that the db stores?
+* How are the components: query language, the query parser, the query optimizer, the query executor, optimized for the type of data that the db stores?
 Are there any special components that each db has for its specific operations, what is the core algorithm for each of these components?
 Are the indexes and log structures part of these specific components?
 What are the different types of indexes that the db offers?
 How are they implemented?
   How does the db decide which index to use for a query?